Ron Kuby: After Kunstler's death

-In September 2009, Kuby appeared on behalf of Ahmad Wais Afzali, an imam accused of lying to authorities in a terrorism related case.
+In September 2009, Kuby appeared on behalf of Ahmad Wais Afzali, an imam facing multiple charges in a terrorism-related case.
 Afzali had told Najibullah Zazi that authorities were asking questions about him.
-Kuby mocked the charges against Zazi as internally inconsistent and the very idea that Afzali would deny having a conversation that he knew had been taped.
 Kuby won Afzali's release on bail and negotiated a plea bargain to a reduced charge of lying to agents, with deportation in lieu of imprisonment.

-Kuby defended Raphael Golb, the son of a biblical scholar.
-Golb had sent emails wherein he impersonated critics of his father's and falsely admitted committing various defamatory acts, including academic fraud; he was arrested in 2009.
+In 2010, Kuby defended Raphael Golb, the son of a biblical scholar.
+Golb had sent emails wherein he impersonated critics of his father and falsely admitted committing various defamatory acts, including academic fraud; he was arrested in 2009.
 Charged with multiple felonies and misdemeanors, Golb was convicted at trial and appealed to New York's Supreme Court, which affirmed the charges.
-Golb then appealed to the New York Court of Appeals, the highest court in New York City.
+Golb then appealed to the New York Court of Appeals, the highest court in New York State.
 They dismissed some of Golb's convictions, such as identify theft and aggravated harassment (striking down the latter as unconstitutionally vague and overbroad), but they upheld others, including criminal impersonation and forgery.

+Starting in 2000, Kuby began working to exonerate innocent prisoners in non-DNA cases.
+He won the 2001 release (followed by a combined $3.3 million judgment) for Anthony Faison and Charles Shepherd, who served close to 14 years for a murder they did not commit.
+The actual killer was subsequently caught and plead guilty.
+In 2008, Kuby exonerated Michael Clancy, an elevator mechanic wrongfully convicted of murder in the Bronx.
+Clancy served 13 years.
+The actual killer was subsequently indicted, having been named by a federal informant, but was not prosecuted successfully due to the Bronx DA's wrongful conviction of Clancy.
+In 2013, Kuby won the exoneration of Thomas Green, serving 35 years for child sexual assault and rape.
+All of the prosecution's evidence was proved to be false, and Green was released after five years.
+His time in the prison system left him with undiagnosed and untreated cancer; he died two weeks after his release.
+In 2013, Kuby took on the case of Johnny Hincapie, wrongfully convicted in the infamous Brian Watkins subway murder case.
+After 25 years in prison, Hincapie was exonerated.